Ottonian Renaissance: Sciences

 Besides the monochord for music and the terrestrial sphere, Gerbert built other spheres for studying planets and constellations and an abacus, a calculating table, for teaching computation and geometry:

 Gerbert devoted no less care to teaching geometry.
 To prepare for this science, he had an armorer construct an abacus, a tablet designed for calculation, divided into twenty-seven longitudinal columns, where he placed nine numerals to represent all numbers.
 He also had a thousand horn markers made, which, arranged in the abacus's twenty-seven compartments, facilitated multiplication and division of all kinds of numbers with such speed that, given their vast range, it was easier to conceptualize than express them.
 Those wishing to fully understand this system should read Gerbert's work addressed to the grammarian Constantine, where it is amply and appropriately treated.

 His exchanges with his disciple Constantine, a monk at Saint-Benoît-sur-Loire, form the core of Gerbert's scientific legacy, focusing on arithmetic and the use of the abacus.
 A letter on constructing spheres for astronomical study and a treatise on geometry further attest to his contributions.
 Gerbert's extensive scientific knowledge led to claims that he introduced Arabic numerals (without the zero) to Gaul, though this remains debated.

 Fulbert adopted Gerbert's abacus and taught geometry to his students.
-In his poems on the zodiac, he referenced the astrolabe and was the first to demonstrably use Arabic numerals.
+In his poems on the zodiac, he referenced the astrolabe and used Arabic numerals.
 However, Gerbert and Fulbert's advancements were relatively isolated: the spread of the decimal system in positional notation in the West awaited Fibonacci's Liber abaci (1202, revised 1228) and translations of Al-Khwārizmī by Gerard of Cremona in the 12th century.